DHTMLX/docs-suite/docs/combobox/api/combobox_template_config.md

 # template

-@short: sets a template of displaying options in the popup list
+@short: Optional.
+Sets a template of displaying options in the popup list

 @signature: {'template?: (item: any) => string;'}